How to Read the Bible: The Beginner's Guide to Reading the Bible

 I rounded the corner and saw her.
 She stood frozen, open-mouthed in front of the rows of Bibles in the religion section at Barnes and Noble.
 She wanted to read the Bible; she hadn’t known there would be so many options.

 Her facial expression said it all: I have no idea where to start.

 Scores of people feel overwhelmed when it comes to reading the Bible.
 Maybe, even now, you’re shaking your head in agreement, thinking, Yes.
 That’s me.

 My new friend looked visibly relieved when I asked if she’d like help choosing a Bible.
 She looked even more relieved when I showed her where and how to start reading.

-1. Choose a Bible version that’s understandable and easy to read.
+1. How to read the Bible: choose a Bible version that’s understandable and easy to read.

 Here’s the flat out truth: If we don’t understand it, we won’t read it.